Arrah

-Arrah (also spelled as Arra, Arah, transliterated as Ara) is a city and a municipal corporation in Bhojpur district (formerly known as Shahabad district) in the Indian state of Bihar.
-During the British Raj, it served as the administrative headquarters and was considered the most populous urban centre of the historical Shahabad district.
+Arrah (also spelled as Arra, Arah, transliterated as Ara) is a city, a municipal corporation and the administrative headquarters of Bhojpur district (formerly known as Shahabad district) in the Indian state of Bihar.
+During British Raj, it served as the administrative headquarters and was considered the most populous urban centre of the historical Shahabad district.
 It is the headquarters of Bhojpur district, located near the confluence of the Ganges and Sone rivers, some 24 miles from Danapur and 36 miles from Patna.

 The city holds an important position in Indian history, mainly because of its role in the Siege of Arrah, an important event during the Indian Rebellion of 1857.
 Today, Arrah is a cultural centre for the Bhojpuri speaking region of India.
 Its economy is driven by agriculture and the trade of building materials, mainly sand and bricks from the riverine plains.

 Etymology

 Typonym

 According to a Jain inscription found at Masarh village near the town, Arrah is mentioned there as Aramnagar (transl.
 City of Aramas).
 That "Aramnagar" later become "Arrah".

 According to mythologies, the word "Arrah" or "Ara" is derived from the Sanskrit word Aranya, which means forest.
 It suggests that the entire area around modern Ara was heavily forested in the old days.

 The name Shahabad ("city of the king") is also historically related to Arrah.
 This name is said to have originated with the Mughal emperor Babur in 1529.
 In his memoir, the Baburnama, Babur refers to the town he camped in as ārī or āre (آرِی).
 After a victory over local Afghan rulers, Babur established his camp at Arrah to proclaim his dominion over Bihar.
 The title "Shahabad" was reportedly first given to the town itself before the name was extended to encompass the entire district.